vs KatanaVendor comparison

 Katana's competence is the production workflow: the moment a sales order arrives and triggers a production schedule, the moment material requirements are computed from the BOM, the moment work orders are dispatched across the shop floor.
 Inside that category — make-to-order brands with serious production complexity — Katana is one of the more capable tools available at SMB pricing.

 LineNow's competence is the procurement workflow: the moment a buy decision is made, through the PO going out, the supplier responding, goods arriving, and the bill posting to accounting.
-LineNow's architectural differentiator is that none of those state changes require human intervention — the loop closes itself.
+LineNow's architectural differentiator is that those state changes stay attached to the living PO, with reviewable updates before AP receives the bill.

 Neither tool does both well.
 The healthy decomposition for a complex manufacturer is: Katana handles production (work orders, routing, WIP, material availability) and LineNow handles procurement (buy recommendations, PO execution, supplier-reply parsing, receiving, bills push).
 They address adjacent state in the manufacturing workflow without conflicting.

-For a lighter manufacturer — an assembler, a CPG brand, a restaurant running a production kitchen — who needs BOM costing and procurement but not production scheduling with WIP tracking, LineNow handles the full scope without Katana in the picture, at a fraction of the cost.
+For a lighter manufacturer — an assembler, a CPG brand, a restaurant running a production kitchen — who needs BOM costing and procurement but not production scheduling with WIP tracking, LineNow can handle the buy-side scope without adding a production-scheduling suite.

 When to choose Katana